mateuszanella/php-archive-stream/docs/1-USAGE.md

 This approach allows for a high degree of flexibility, enabling you to create custom archive formats that suit your specific needs.
 Feel free to share new implementations with the community, as they may be useful to others as well.

-> If you want a more comprehensive guide on how to extend these modules, see the [Extending the Library](./EXTENDING.md) reference.
+> If you want a more comprehensive guide on how to extend these modules, see the [Extending the Library](./4-EXTENDING.md) reference.

 ## Using Archives

-The `create` method returns an instance of the `Archive` class, which provides methods to add files and finish the archive.

-The `Archive` class represents a specific archive format, such as ZIP or TAR, and provides methods to manipulate the archive.
+The `create` method returns an instance of the `Archive` interface, which represents a specific archive format, such as ZIP or TAR, and provides methods to manipulate the archive.

 ### Adding Files to the Archive